Vector search comparison

 - Is exact top-k acceptable for this data size and latency target?

-- Is a Qdrant-compatible REST subset enough?
+- Is a Qdrant-compatible REST subset enough for the app or agent?

 Where YDB-Qdrant fits